- Home

 Dear Parent / Carer,

-I write to you as we end the Spring Term, to make you aware of the most recent issues around student safety and welfare.
-If you have any concerns or further questions on anything listed below please do not hesitate to contact the Safeguarding Team before the start of the Easter break at 1pm today or on our return on Tuesday 22nd April.
+I write to you as we end the Autumn Term in the next fews days, to make you aware of the most recent issues around student safety and welfare.
+If you have any concerns or further questions on anything listed below please do not hesitate to contact the Safeguarding Team before the start of the Christmas break at 1pm on Friday or on our return on Monday 5th January 2026.

 Community Safety & Support: